frankstevens1/china_devprojects_poverty/README.md

 ```
 python -m ipykernel install --name=cdpenv
 ```
-#### Stata Packages:
-The analysis is done using Stata 15, the regession results can be reproduced using *analysis.do*.
-The analysis requires adding multiple levels of fixed effects, this has been made possible by Sergio Correia's (IV)REGHDFE, more info can be found on the developer's [page](http://scorreia.com/software/reghdfe/index.html).

 ## Reproducing the analysis:
-The analysis is done using Stata 15, the regession results can be reproduced using *analysis.do*.
+The analysis is done using Stata 15, all output reported in the report [china_devprojects_poverty.pdf]() can be reproduced using [analysis.do](stata_do/analysis.do).
 The analysis requires adding multiple levels of fixed effects, this has been made possible by Sergio Correia's (IV)REGHDFE, more info can be found on the developer's [page](http://scorreia.com/software/reghdfe/index.html).

-### Dependencies: Stata Packages
+### Installing Dependencies: Stata
-1. (IV)REGHDFE and requirements can be installed from SSC *stata_req.do* contains all the package requirements to install & use (IV)REGHDFE:
+1. (IV)REGHDFE and requirements can be installed from SSC [stata_req.do](stata_do/stata_req.do) contains all the package requirements to install & use (IV)REGHDFE:
 ```
-cd C:\Users\...\china_devprojects_poverty
+cd C:\Users\...\china_devprojects_poverty\stata_do
 do stata_req.do
 ```